shakfu/pyhola/README.md

 The compiled static `lib` files (compiled on 64bit macOS Catalina) and `include` files for the `adaptagrams` library are only included for convenience.

+## Implementation

+Uses [binder](https://github.com/RosettaCommons/binder), a tool to autogenerate [pybind11](https://github.com/pybind/pybind11) bindings for c++ code.
+The generated code is then manually fixed and tweaked to create the current library.

+To build and test binder

+1. `brew install cmake ninja pybind11`

+2. build binder using the `build.py` script in the `binder` repo.
+Ignore the documentation since it has dated installation instructions.

+3. copy or move the resulting `build` binder directory to `~/.binder` and symlink as follows: `~/.binder/bin/binder` to `/usr/local/bin/binder`

+4. run `./build.sh` in this directory and a demo python extension should be in the `build` directory

 ## Credits and Licensing